ZILtoid1991/pixelperfectengine/README.md

 ## Authentic pixel graphics

-When I was looking for a project idea to present something for Object-Oriented Programming exams, that whould be doable by a single person, yet fun enough to keep me occupied to work on it.
+I was looking for a project idea to present something for Object-Oriented Programming exams, that whould be doable by a single person, yet fun enough to keep me occupied to work on it.
 While I underestimated the complexity and the work that should go into an engine (especially as a rookie), I noticed a few odd things about 2D retro games.
-As modern engines often use 3D polygons for sprites, there can be many errors:
+As modern engines often use 3D polygons for sprites, there are often many errors:

 * Rounding errors from floating-point coordinates.
 * Unauthentic scaling and rotation effects due to direct rendering on high-resolution framebuffers.